eaton-lab/fundamentals/docs/syllabus.md

 ## Discussion participation
 Participation can be earned in multiple ways: Asking questions in class; being active in group discussions; and/or attending office hours.
 Weekly quizzes are used to assess that readings are completed.
 Unexcused absences will affect your participation grade.

+## Article presentations:
+Each student will lead an article discussion in front of the class on a randomly assigned date, for which they will be notified ahead of time.
+You should read the article in great detail, meet with the instructor(s) to discuss, and then prepare several Google Slides to present a summary of the article in front of the class, and questions to motivate a discussion.

+## Lightning talk article presentations:
+In the last session of class each student will present an article review as a lightning talk.
+This will involve finding, reading, and summarizing a journal article relating to evolutionary biology in front of the class.
+The student should prepare 3-4 Google slides to summarize the paper, show figures and results, and describe their interpretation of the findings.
+The subject of the article should relate to your interests, but must be within the field of evolution.

-## Presentation
+## Quizzes:
-Each student will give one 10 minute presentation near the end of class summarizing an evolutionary journal article and discussing how it relates to a topic from your own research interests.
+Between each class session we will assign readings from either the textbook, articles, or both.
+These will usually be paired with an online quiz distributed on courseworks that contains questions pertaining to the readings.
+These quizzes must be completed before the following class for full credit.

-## Assignments
+## Assignments:
 Several technical assignments will be distributed throughout the course which involve completing simple coding exercises.
 These do not require any prior coding experience.
+The completion of these assignments counts towards the same component of grades as the quizzes.

-## Exams
+## Exams:
-A short-answer exam is given in class at the end of each of the four modules, covering the most recent topics from the textbook, assignments, and readings.
-No notes, books, computers, etc are allowed during the exam.
-A review session is held before each exam.
-The final (fourth) exam is cumulative.
+There are two major exams, a mid-term and cumulative final.
+We will have an in-class review session before each one.
+These will contain short-answer questions, and are in-class closed-book exams.
+The topics will cover all material from the textbook, lectures, and journal articles.

 ## Attendance policy
 This course relies upon student participation and, thus, attendance is expected.
 Classes will not be zoomed/broadcast.
 Absences will incur a grade penalty unless excused.
 Students who are unable to attend class for health or other personal reasons should reach out to the instructors.
 I understand there are many legitimate reasons for absences, so do please reach out.
 Excused absences can be made up with special assignments.

 ## Accommodations for students with disabilities
 If you are a student with a disability and have a Disability Services-certified ‘Accommodation Letter’ please contact the instructor before the course starts to confirm your accommodation needs.
 If you believe that you might have a disability that requires accommodation, you should contact Disability Services at 212-854-2388 and [disability@columbia.edu](mailto:disability@columbia.edu).